 French literary critic Michael Riffaterre (1924 - 2006) was well - known for insisting on a "theory of literariness rather than of literature," stressing that the role of the reader is crucial if the text is to be considered poetic or literary (Interview in Diacritics, Winter 1981, 13).
 He explains that "the reader's perception of what is poetic is based wholly upon reference to texts."
 These previous texts signify the literary or poetic value of the text at hand by providing the reader with poetic signs which Riffaterre calls hypograms.
 Hypogrammatic derivation is the process by which a word or phrase is poeticized when it refers to (and, if a phrase, patterns itself upon) a pre-existent word group" (Semiotics of Poetry, 22 - 23).
 Riffaterre focuses primarily on reading, on what conventions govern the reception of the text, and on exactly how readers comprehend the linguistic signs of the poetic text, including cultural or mythological codifications "ranging from lexical items through cliches, quotations, and sound combinations to syntactic structures" (Diacritics Interview 12).

 Riffaterre observes various types of hypogrammatic derivation, one of which -- the neologism -- is particularly applicable to the opening chapter of Joyce's Portrait, which captures and delineates Stephen's early attempts to understand how language works.
 The young language of Stephen Dedalus is filled with neologisms, not so much because the words themselves are newly coined but because they are entirely new to Stephen -- or nearly so.
-In his description of Stephen's language, Joyce portrays a number of way in which a speaker or listener makes sense of and assigns meaning to the neologisms he encounters.
+In his description of Stephen's language, Joyce portrays a number of ways in which speakers or listeners make sense of and assign meaning to the neologisms they encounter.
 For the boy Stephen, all words are neologisms because they are all new to him, and he has as yet only a limited frame of reference in which to place them..
 In fact, what the reader witnesses in the opening chapters of Portrait is the formation of such a frame in Stephen's mind.

 "Stephen Dedalus is my name,